IIITLucknowSWEngg/CSITTeam004/Assignment1/Project.md

 # Pixello

-**This project, Pixello, is a replication of a popular social media platform for sharing photos and videos.
-Built using [ReactJs, VueJs, NodeJs, ExpressJs, MongoDB, and Socket.IO], it aims to incorporate the core functionalities of Instagram, including user authentication, photo sharing, liking, commenting, and following other users.**
+**This project, Pixello, is a competitor of a popular social media platform for sharing photos and videos.
+Built using [ReactJs, VueJs, NodeJs, ExpressJs, MongoDB, and Socket.IO], it aims to incorporate the core functionalities of Instagram, including user authentication, photo sharing, liking, commenting, and following other users along with some additional features.**

 ---